So happy I was invited

 The only sentimental thing I could think of

-With cousins and colors and somewhere overseas
+With cousins, and colors and somewhere overseas

 But it'll take a better war to kill a college man like me

-Do you care if I stayed?
+Do you care if I stay?

 You can put on your bathing suits